 2013 – Gluten Free Living

 But this one had a twist I’ve never used before–peaches!
 Yay!
 I love peaches as they are my favorite fruit.
-I loved this combination.
+I loved this combination too.
 Unfortunately, fresh peaches are just not available this time of year.
 My husband suggested trying it with dried peaches.
 Instead, I decided to try canned peaches.
 It was not a bad choice as the salad was quite wonderful.

 On top of that, I decided to use the peach liquid which was composed of peach and pear juice and pulp and use that as a base for a homemade vinaigrette dressing.
-I made it with honey rather than sugar for those who have issues with sugar, also.
+I made it with honey rather than sugar for those who have issues with sugar.
 The salad dressing turned out excellently too.
 This gluten free, low calorie, healthy salad recipe is a keeper.
 It’s a great way to eat healthy and enjoy what you’re eating at the same time!

 In keeping with my 2013 theme to present lots of gluten free recipes here’s one I hope you and your family really enjoy.
-If you’re looking for new, fresh ways to eat healthy and you’re tired of eating salad the same way all the time here’s a great recipe you and your family can add to you weekly menus.
+If you’re looking for new, fresh ways to eat healthy, and you’re tired of eating salad the same way all the time, here’s a great recipe you and your family can add to you weekly menus.
 If you are trying to lose weight this year consider this low calorie recipe to support your weight loss goals.
 We really loved this delicious salad and believe you will too!

 This is a fabulous healthy, gluten free, low calorie, and incredibly delicious salad.
 You and your family will love it.

+This close up allows you to see the texture of this marvelous Fruity Spinach Salad with Peachy Balsamic Vinaigrette.
 This refreshing salad is so quick and easy to make.
 We loved the combination of strawberries with peaches.
 It was fabulous.

 Here’s what I did.

-I added a pound of sliced strawberries.
+Add a pound of sliced strawberries.

-Roast pecans in toaster oven or oven at 400 for about 10 minutes.
+Roast pecans in toaster oven or oven at 400 for about 7-10 minutes.
+Toss the toasted pecans on top of the salad.
+Add 6-8-oz. feta cheese, crumbled on top of the salad.

 Blend all the ingredients in a blender for about 20 seconds until completely blended.

+Fruity Spinach Salad with Peachy Balsamic Vinaigrette is so scrumptious.
 This gluten free salad is a great healthy option for lunch or dinner.
 Your family will love it and won’t even realize they are eating gluten free!

 Here’s the recipe.